ARMmbed/mbed-os-example-client/README.md

 2. Connect the FRDM-K64F board to your computer using a micro-USB cable.
 Make sure that you plug into the micro-USB port labeled "OpenSDA", on the bottom of the board.
 3. Find the binary file named `lwm2m-client-example.bin` in the folder `lwm2m-client-example/build/frdm-k64f-gcc/source/`.
 Drag and drop the file onto the `MBED` drive on your computer.

 The board will be programmed when the LED stops flashing.
-Press the reset button to run the program.
+Press the **RESET**  button to run the program.

 ## Testing